Equal Opportunity Tribunal dismisses ex-manager’s complaint against NWRHA

 News

-THE Equal Opportunity Tribunal (EOT) has dismissed a complaint of alleged discrimination by victimisation made against the North West Regional Health Authority (NWRHA) by one of its former senior managers.
+THE Equal Opportunity Tribunal (EOT) has dismissed a complaint of alleged discrimination by victimization made against the North West Regional Health Authority (NWRHA) by one of its former senior managers.

 On March 22, the tribunal’s chairman, Donna Prowell-Raphael, dismissed Simon Wiltshire’s complaint that he was discriminated against by the NWRHA, which failed to shortlist him for the position of chief operating officer (COO) because of his trade dispute against the authority for terminating his contract, after ten days, in the position.